Authority: Sociology

 An inhabited initial from a 13th-century French text representing the tripartite social order of the Middle Ages: the ōrātōrēs (those who pray – clerics), bellātōrēs (those who fight – knights, that is, the nobility), and labōrātōrēs (those who work – peasants and members of the lower middle class).

 In sociology, authority is the legitimate or socially approved power which one person or a group possesses and practices over another.
-The element of legitimacy is vital to the notion of authority and is the main means by which authority is distinguished from the more general concept of power.
+The element of legitimacy is vital to the notion of authority and is the main means by which authority is distinguished from the more general concept of power and dominant group, including dominant minority and dominant majority.

 Power can be exerted by the use of force or violence.
 Authority, by contrast, depends on the acceptance by subordinates of the right of those above them to give them orders or directives.
+It only exists to the extent that it is recognized.
+As Andreas Dorschel put it: "Authority may in fact go unquestioned, even for a long period of time, but it is never beyond questioning because whosoever grants can also withhold."

 The definition of authority in contemporary social science remains a matter of debate.
 Max Weber in his essay "Politics as a Vocation" (1919) divided legitimate authority into three types.
 Others, like Howard Bloom, suggest a parallel between authority and respect/reverence for ancestors.